 Aside from offering customers an easy mobile banking application, banks can use the app to differentiate from their competitors.
-By studying client’s needs and habits, you can develop a truly brilliant customer-oriented application with a sprinkle of bank’s brand persona.
+By studying clients’ needs and habits, you can develop a genuinely brilliant customer-oriented application with a sprinkle of the bank’s brand persona.

-Work out extra features for a mobile banking that clients cannot experience in the office branch like checking whether the pending transaction has been successfully confirmed or adding a bonus account that would save up from your retail partners.
+Work out extra features for mobile banking that clients cannot experience in the office branch, like checking whether the pending transaction has been successfully confirmed or adding a bonus account that would save up from your retail partners.

-Any mobile application development process should begin with a careful preparation and planning.
-It is necessary to understand what you want to achieve, who to reach out to, and what functionality is absolutely essential for the end-user.
-Here are the 3 most important things that should be covered before you finally get down to application development.
+Any mobile application development process should begin with careful preparation and planning.
+Understanding what you want to achieve, who to contact, and what functionality is essential for the end user is necessary.
+Here are the three most important things that should be covered before you start banking app development.

 Understand who you are developing this mobile banking app for.
-Look through several pieces of research over how people use their mobile phones, what kind of apps they use, and check out the competitor’s apps.
+Look through several pieces of research on how people use their mobile phones and what kind of apps they use, and check out the competitor’s apps.

 At first, it may seem obvious that you are going to be dealing with tech-savvy millennials who cannot go a day without a phone.
-However, you are up for a surprise since nearly 45% of seniority in the world use mobile banking.
+However, you are up for a surprise since nearly 45% of seniority worldwide use mobile banking.
 So you won’t know who to target before properly studying this topic.

 Plan out the main functionality

 Listen to the clients.
-If everything they do is checking their balance and transfer funds between cards, there is no need to do any extra.
-Starts off with several features and see how it works out.
+If everything they do is check their balance and transfer funds between cards, there is no need to do any extra.
+Start with several features and see how it works out.

 General factors in mind when looking for a vendor:

-Mobile applications have become an important part of the banking culture as the technology evolved.
-Banks that go in hand with the client demand for mobility have a chance to gain a competitive advantage with a user-friendly mobile app.
+Mobile applications have become essential to the banking culture as technology evolves.
+Banks that go in hand with the client demand for mobility can gain a competitive advantage with a user-friendly mobile app.